jeffmccune/puppet/README_DEVELOPER.md

 If the Regexp is not marked as ASCII-8BIT using /n, then you can expect the SyntaxError, invalid multibyte escape as mentioned above.

+## Reading UTF-8 Files ##

+The IO.read method does not follow the source encoding rule like String and Regexp do.
+If a source file has an explicit encoding of UTF-8 and LANG and LC\_CTYPE are unset in the environment, Ruby 1.9.2 File.read() will return a string with an ASCII-8BIT encoding.

+To explicitly set the encoding of a file being read, use the following
+strategies:

+    # Subject to LANG and LC_CTYPE
+    >> File.read(file).encoding
+    => #<Encoding:US-ASCII>
+    # Explicit encoding
+    >> File.read(file, nil, nil, {:encoding => 'UTF-8'}).encoding
+    => #<Encoding:UTF-8>

+With regard to Puppet, this is particularly important when reading manifests for parsing.

 EOF